mvarela/tutorial-dotslash/README.md

 We will create a "reference" branch for each tutorial session, and progressively add more features as we cover different topics.

+Checkout the relevant session branch, and have a look under the `doc` directory

 ### Practicalities

 Run the project's tests (they'll fail until you edit them):